-- 1. Exempt.
-Employees whose positions are designated as executive, administrative, professional, or other such category, as prescribed by federal and state wage and hour laws.
-These employees are exempt from overtime pay requirements. - 2.
-Non-exempt.
-Employees whose positions are not designated as exempt, as prescribed by federal and state wage and hour laws.
-These employees are paid time and one half of their regular rate of pay for hours worked in excess of 40 hours per week. - 3.
-Full-time.
-Employees regularly scheduled to work thirty (30) hours or more per week.
+- Full-time.
+Employees regularly scheduled to work at least thirty (30) hours or more per week.
 Full-time employees qualify for group benefits, providing they meet eligibility requirements.
-Please refer to the Benefits section on page 20 for details. - 4.
-Part-time.
+Please refer to the Benefits section for details. - Part-time.
 Employees regularly scheduled to work less than thirty (30) hours per week.
-Part-time employees may be eligible for Institute benefits. - 5.
-Temporary.
+Part-time employees are not eligible for Institute benefits. - Temporary.
 Temporary employees are hired for a pre-established, limited period, usually during peak workloads or for vacation relief.
 They may work a full-time or part-time schedule.
-Temporary employees are not eligible for Institute benefits.
-They are expected to comply with all Institute policies and rules governing employee conduct. - 6.
-Seasonal.
+Temporary employees are not eligible for Institute benefits. - Seasonal.
 Seasonal employees are hired for a pre-established period of time during a specific season (i.e. summer).
 They may work a full-time or part-time schedule.
 Seasonal employees are not eligible for Institute benefits.

-They are expected to comply with all Institute policies and rules governing employee conduct.
+All classifications of employees are expected to comply with all Institute policies and rules governing employee conduct.
 You will be informed of your employment classification and status when you begin your employment.
 Any questions regarding your employment classification or status should be directed to Human Resources or the President.